ibomdv/dlp/README.md

 - Simply download DRMLogPlotter.exe and DRMLogPlotter_Audio.exe and copy them into a new directory—for example,
 C:\DRMLogPlotter.
 There is no installation required.

+No .dll files need to be registered.

+Everything is completely new.

 - Just set DRMLogPlotter.exe to "Run as administrator" in the compatibility settings.
 That’s all there is to it!